Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 ## Reflection

 This activity highlighted the importance of understanding attack vectors related to removable media.
 Analyzing the scenario demonstrated how a seemingly innocent object like a lost USB drive can represent a security risk.
 It reinforced the concept that security is not just about technical controls, but also about user awareness and having established procedures for handling such incidents, like using a **sandbox** for analysis.
 The exercise served as a valuable reminder of the adversarial mindset needed in cybersecurity to anticipate and mitigate potential threats.

+---

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Contributing
+Contributions are welcome!
+If you have suggestions for improvements or want to enhance the lab, please feel free to open an issue or submit a pull request.